|

 black water.

 Berryn laughed.
 Thank you Gimli!
-I have no objections to
+I have no objections

-that is nothing I have not experienced before!
+that is nothing I have not experienced before.

 Hentmirë?